35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 ### Important views, height, affordable housing and planning balance

 Loss of family houisng does not even get a mention in the consideration of planning balance.

+which barely acknowledges that there has been a huge reduction in affordable housing and an accompanying loss of family housing.

 The first GLA report on BL's application devote a lot of space to discussing how the new development interferes with 'important' views, and how this can be avoided and mitigated, which would be a secondary consideration to many minds.
 However, it is significant in assessing the so-called planning balance, where harms have to be weighed against benefits, in deciding whether to approve an application.
 The consented scheme had the advantage of a relatively high, albeit minimum amount of policy compliant affordable housing, which was judged by Southwark and GLA to outweigh the harm to views.
 The scheme BL now propose, while it has some design changes, is much bigger, with a much bigger impact on views, and with neglible affordable housing, has lost that advantage, in the decision-making balance.